BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ## Common Settings

-Although there are nearly 50 different configuration parameters at your disposal, in most cases you only need to change a few key elements to create a unique game.
+Although there are nearly [50 different configuration parameters]((/administration/games/lottorace#advanced-settings) at your disposal, in most cases you only need to change a few key elements to create a unique game.

 ### [Buy-in & Rake](/administration/games/lottorace#set-buy-in)

-This determines how much of the Entry Fee is charged as Fees, and how much goes into the prize pool to be won by players.
+This determines how much of the Entry Fee is charged as Rake Fees, and how much goes into the prize pool to be won by players.

-It is an important factor which determines profitability for you and attractiveness of the prize pool for the player.
+It is an important factor which determines profitability for you, and the attractiveness of the prize pool for the player.

 ### [Odds of Winning & Payout distribution](/administration/games/lottorace#set-odds-of-winning)